rcsoccersim/manual/source/coach.rst

 * Directives:

-    Directives are basically lists of actions for individual sets of players and come in two forms:
+    Directives are lists of actions for individual sets of players and come in two forms:

-        * **(do TEAM UNUM SET ACTION LIST)** (affirmative mode: players should take thess actions)
+        * **(do TEAM UNUM SET ACTION LIST)** (affirmative mode: players should take these actions)

         * **(dont TEAM UNUM SET ACTION LIST)** (negative mode: players should avoid taking these actions)

     If the actions in the affirmative mode are mutually exclusive, it is up to the player to decide which one is to be followed.
-In rules which are in the model-mode, directives convey knowledge about the plans/behaviors of the players or their opponents.
+In rules that are in the model mode, directives convey knowledge about the plans/behaviors of the players or their opponents.

 * Actions:

     * **(pos REGION)**
-        The player should position itself in REGION.
+        The player should position himself in REGION.

     * **(home REGION)**
         The player’s default position should be in REGION.
 This directive is intended